KRTH

-KRTH (101.1 FM, "K-Earth 101") is a commercial radio station that is licensed to Los Angeles, California, United States and serves the Greater Los Angeles area.
+KRTH (101.1 FM, "K-Earth 101") is a commercial radio station licensed to Los Angeles, California, United States, and serves the Greater Los Angeles area.
 The station is owned by Audacy, Inc. and broadcasts a classic hits format.
 KRTH's studios are located on Wilshire Boulevard in the Miracle Mile district of Los Angeles.
 The station's signal covers an extremely large area of Southern California due in part to its antenna location on Mt.
 Wilson.
 It can be heard as far south as San Diego, as far east as Palm Springs, as far west as Santa Barbara, and as far north as Barstow.
 KRTH is the flagship station for the nationally syndicated program Rewind with Gary Bryan.

 KRTH broadcasts in the HD Radio (hybrid) format.

 History

 Early years

 K45LA made its debut broadcast on August 11, 1941.